On conformal biharmonic maps and hypersurfaces: Introduction

 \section{Introduction}

 The central object in the geometric calculus of variations is an energy functional whose precise form is most often fixed by the invariance under various symmetry operations.
-For maps between Riemannian manifolds, one of the most prominent geometric variational problems is the one of harmonic maps.
-In order to define harmonic maps, we consider two given Riemannian manifolds \((M^m,g)\) and \((N^n,h)\).
-Then, for maps \(\phi\colon M\to N\), we define the \emph{energy} by
+For maps between Riemannian manifolds, one of the most prominent geometric variational problems is the one corresponding to harmonic maps.
+In order to define harmonic maps, we consider two given Riemannian manifolds \((M^m,g)\) and \((N^n,h)\), with $M$ closed.
+Then, on the Fr\'echet manifold of all smooth maps \(\phi\colon M\to N\), we define the \emph{energy functional} by

 The critical points of \eqref{energy} are characterized by the vanishing of the so-called \emph{tension field} which is defined by